What is Castleman disease?

+This is the more common type of CD.
 Localized CD only affects a single group of lymph nodes.
 It is not widespread.
 Lymph nodes in the chest or abdomen are affected most often.
-CD causes these lymph nodes to enlarge.
-These abnormally large lymph nodes may press on other organs and tissues inside the chest or abdomen.
+CD causes these lymph nodes to grow.

-Enlarged lymph nodes in the chest can press on the windpipe (trachea) or smaller breathing tubes (bronchi), causing breathing problems.
-If the enlarged nodes are in the abdomen, the person might feel pain or pressure in that area.
+Enlarged lymph nodes in the chest can press on the windpipe (trachea) or smaller breathing tubes going into the lungs (bronchi), causing breathing problems.
+If the enlarged nodes are in the abdomen, the person might have pain, a feeling of fullness, or trouble eating.
 Sometimes the enlarged nodes are in places such as the neck, groin, or underarm area and are first noticed as a lump under the skin.

 People with localized CD are usually cured when the affected lymph nodes are removed with surgery.